To view all barristers click here

 - Dust Diseases Tribunal claims Mediator on referral by Registrar

-- Supreme Court of New South Wales - private Mediator on appointment by Court.
+- Supreme Court of New South Wales - private Mediator and neutral evaluator on appointment by Court.

 - Bar Association Professional Conduct Committee 1993-2002, 2004-2005